Republicans propose raising commercial pilots' mandatory retirement age | Business

 Republicans propose raising commercial pilots' mandatory retirement age

-A group of Republican U.S. senators led by Lindsey Graham on Monday proposed legislation to raise the mandatory commercial pilot retirement age to 67 from 65, in a bid to address an airline industry crunch fueled by rising demand and staff shortages.
+The proposal, which would require pilots over age 65 to pass a rigorous medical screening every six months, follows complaints of pilot shortages by many regional airlines.
+Senator Lindsey Graham said the proposal would help address travel snarls in the United States.

-A group of Republican U.S. senators led by Lindsey Graham on Monday proposed legislation to raise the mandatory commercial pilot retirement age to 67 from 65, in a bid to address an airline industry crunch fueled by rising demand and staff shortages.
-The proposal, which would require pilots over the age of 65 to maintain a first-class medical certification that must be renewed every six months, follows complaints of significant pilot shortages by many regional airlines.
+A group of Republicans in Congress on Monday proposed legislation to raise the mandatory commercial pilot retirement age to 67 from 65, in a bid to address an airline industry staff shortage.
+The proposal, which would require pilots over age 65 to pass a rigorous medical screening every six months, follows complaints of pilot shortages by many regional airlines.

+Airlines for America, an industry group representing major carriers including American Airlines, United Airlines and Delta Air Lines, declined to say if it supports raising the pilot retirement age The Air Line Pilots Association (ALPA), however, said Monday that it opposed any attempts to increase the retirement age for professional airline pilots.

-"There is no reason to change the retirement age today and doing so would only increase costs for airlines as well as introduce unnecessary risks to passengers and crew alike," ALPA President Joe DePete said at that time.
+"There is no reason to change the retirement age and doing so would only increase costs for airlines and introduce unnecessary risks to passengers and crew alike," ALPA President Joe DePete said Monday.
 Speaking in a news conference in South Carolina, Graham said 14,000 pilots would be forced to retire over the next four years.
 "It's time for America to adjust its age when it comes to allowing qualified people to be in the cockpit," he said.

 Graham noted that in 2007 the United States raised the mandatory retirement age from 60 to 65, and "the sky did not fall."
 Even if the proposal is approved, the union said pilots older than 65 would still not be able to fly in most countries outside the United States because of international rules.

-Republican Senators John Thune, Deb Fischer, Chuck Grassley, Cynthia Lummis and Marsha Blackburn also are co-sponsors of the proposal.
+Republican Senators John Thune, Deb Fischer, Chuck Grassley, Cynthia Lummis and Marsha Blackburn are co-sponsors of the proposal, while a group of House Republicans led by Representative Chip Roy proposed parallel legislation.
 Transportation Secretary Pete Buttigieg has not come out in favor of the hike in pilots' retirement age, and he told Fox News earlier this month that the regulation is in place "for safety reasons.
 I haven't seen any piece of information or data that would suggest that the reasoning has changed."

-A couple of small airlines have asked federal regulators to waive some pilot training requirements.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)